rafaelsoStanford/Arxiv2Slack-Arxiv-Updates-to-Slack/README.md

 # arXiv-to-Slack Bot

-This Python script fetches the latest articles from specified arXiv.org RSS feeds and posts them to a Slack channel.
+Arxiv2Slack keeps you informed about the latest academic research.
+It fetches from chosen Arxiv RSS links, filters based on keywords, and sends updates straight to your Slack.
 The articles are filtered based on a set of user-provided keywords and specified RSS feeds.

 ![Final output](https://github.com/rafaelsoStanford/ArxivToSlackBot/blob/main/Screenshot%20from%202023-07-26%2017-22-34.png)